-Square Dance A simple interactive game that will be used to test your compiler in both projects 10 and 11.
-Although the details of the game are irrelevant to the compilation process, we describe it briefly.
-Square Dance is a trivial "game" that enables moving a black square around the screen using the keyboard's four arrow keys.
-While moving, the size of the square can be increased and decreased by pressing the "z" and "x" keys, respectively.
-To quit the game, press the "q" key.
+We developed a simple interactive game, called Square Dance, which will be used to test your compiler in both chapters 9 and 10.
+Although the function of this application is irrelevant to the compilation process and to these chapters, we describe it briefly.
+Square Dance is a trivial "game" that enables you to move a black square around the screen using the keyboard's four arrow keys.
+While moving, the size of the square can be increased and decreased by pressing the 'z' and 'x' keys, respectively.
+To quit the game, press the 'q' key.
 The game implementation is organized in three classes:

-- □ Class Main: Initializes a new game and starts it; - Class Square: Implements an animated square.
-A square object has a screen location and size properties, and methods for drawing, erasing, moving, and size changing; - □ Class SquareGame: Runs the game according to the game rules.
+- □ Class Main: Initializes a new game and starts it. - □ Class Square: Implements an animated square.
+A square object has a screen location and size properties, and methods for drawing, erasing, moving, and size changing. - □ Class SquareGame: Runs the game according to the game rules.